MithrilJS/mithril.js/docs/components.md

 #### POJO Component State

-It is generally accepted that a component with state that must be managed is best expressed as a closure.
+It is generally recommended that you use closures for managing component state.
 If, however, you have reason to manage state in a POJO, the state of a component can be accessed in three ways: as a blueprint at initialization, via `vnode.state` and via the `this` keyword in component methods.

 #### At initialization